 Your earliest feelings, beliefs, and memories were formed in response to the pressures exerted on you during your childhood.

 You have become an adapted child.
 And every experience you experience has touched your body and is imprinted on your mind.
 You programmed yourself for sadness, being a victim, and your body reflects that experience.
 These beliefs later turned into a filter through which all your new experiences now pass.

 A hurt child poisons the life of a future adult.
-It causes codependency, criminal behavior, narcissism, distrust, reaction to oneself or others, magical thinking, relationship problems, inability to make close contacts, undisciplined.
-As well as a tendency to addictions and compulsive behaviors, distorted thinking, feelings of emptiness, apathy and depression, toxic shame, over-control compulsion, addictions, isolation, or imbalance.
-It manifests itself with uncontrolled bouts of bad mood, excessive politeness and submission, pouting, manipulating others, passive aggression, or withdrawal.
+It causes codependency, criminal behavior, narcissism, distrust, reaction to oneself or others, magical thinking, relationship problems, inability to make close contacts, and undisciplined.
+As well as a tendency to addictions and compulsive behaviors, distorted thinking, feelings of emptiness, apathy, depression, toxic shame, over-control compulsion, addictions, isolation, or imbalance.
+It manifests itself with uncontrolled bouts of a bad mood, excessive politeness, and submission, pouting, manipulating others, passive aggression, or withdrawal.
 Adult children feel a great need to judge everything.
 Because their parents were adult children with no foresight.
 Sometimes they raised them like adults, other times like hurt, selfish children.

 The fact that your parents didn’t let you be yourself was the worst harm that could happen to you.

 It was from them that you received knowledge about yourself and learned how to take care of your own needs.
 You feel for yourself what your mother felt for you.
 You learned that it’s not okay to be yourself.
 So how are you to trust your intuition, body, and yourself now, since you often don’t even know who you are, what you like, what you feel?